Roo Stewart: Reception

 A writer for Ausculture named Roo fifth on their Top Ten Aussie Soap Villains list.
 They called Roo "evil" for trying to break up Alf's relationship with Ailsa, lying to and trying to marry Frank, leaving him at the altar and later having an affair with him.
 They added "If she hadn't already left town, I wouldn't have been surprised to hear that she was driving the speedboat that struck down Summer Bay's beloved butch Bobby and killed her.
 On the plus side, she does have the rather hilarious name of 'Roo'."
 Andrew Mercado described Roo as Alf Stewart's (Ray Meagher) "Minxy teenage daughter" in his book, Super Aussie soaps: behind the scenes of Australia's best loved TV shows.
 A TV Week columnist describe Roo as "Summer Bay's original spoilt brat" who was never very far from drama.
+A writer from Stockport Express Advertiser described Clarke's version of Roo as a "Summer Bay starlet" and remembered her as "the nasty one who pinched Bobby's husband Frank."

 A Holy Soap writer stated that Roo's most memorable moment was "Bowling over her dad Alf by unexpectedly arriving back in Summer Bay after more than two decades away."
 The Herald Sun said Roo is "Manipulative, mysterious and returned from living what she claims was the high life in New York", they predicted that her motives for returning to the Bay would puzzle viewers.
 Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Roo and Frank's wedding story as their 66th choice.

 Laura Morgan writing for All About Soap hoped Roo would not steal Sid from Marilyn and said: "Keep your hands off that Sid, Roo!"

+In November 2021, three critics for The West Australian placed Roo at number 29 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of the character, they wrote: "Back in the day Roo was the biggest schemer in the Bay.
+She put poor Frank, Ailsa and Bobby through hell and lied and connived her way through life.
+She was the type of character viewers loved to hate.
+In 2010 it was a new Roo (in more ways than one) who returned to the Bay.
+Now played by Georgie Parker, mature Roo is way more beige.
+Do we miss the old Roo?
+Hell, yeah."